 - Group of 6 people: USD$ 729 per person.

 How to book

-- Choose the departure date in the calendar.
+- Select the departure date from the calendar.

-- Round trip transportation by bus from Puerto Natales to Torres del Paine National Park.
+- Round-trip transport by bus from Puerto Natales to the Torres del Paine National Park.

-- Catamaran from Pehoé area to Pudeto area.
+- Catamaran from the Pehoé Area to Pudeto.